erkyrath/quixe/README.txt

 * Version History

 - 2.1.5 (###)
+  - Graphics windows now display scaled images at full screen resolution on all browsers.
+(Previously, Counterfeit Monkey on a Retina display in Chrome was fuzzy.)
   - Hooks for extending the UI in game-specific ways.

 - 2.1.4 (March 11, 2016)